frederic-perez/AmE-dictionary/dictionary.md

 __possum__ _n_ :seven::shit: _To play possum._ _He'd been playing possum._
 __poster boy__
 __poster child__
+__poster girl__ _Anne Frank became a kind of poster girl for hope and inspiration, when in fact her story was very tragic._
 __postmark__ _v_
 __pot bunkers__
 __pot__ _ A pot of assets._